spaceninja/spaceninja.com/src/pages/speaking.md

 - How well supported is it?

 By the end, you will see that converting your site to HTML5 can offer you real benefits, and will position you to easily take advantage of new features as they become available.
 With its focus on graceful degradation, there’s no reason to delay.
 Learn how HTML5 can help you!

-This session is intended for beginner to intermediate level front-end developers and designers.
-You should have a healthy interest in markup.

-We will be introducing some of the new elements, such as Article, Section, and Video, but not the new APIs like drag-and-drop or geolocation.

 ---